secsh, ssh

 To disable TCP keepalive messages, the value should be set to no. See also ServerAliveInterval for protocol-level keepalives.

 Specifies whether secsh should accept notifications of additional hostkeys from the server sent after authentication has completed and add them to UserKnownHostsFile.
-The argument must be yes, no (the default) or ask.
-Enabling this option allows learning alternate hostkeys for a server and supports graceful key rotation by allowing a server to send replacement public keys before old ones are removed.
-Additional hostkeys are only accepted if the key used to authenticate the host was already trusted or explicitly accepted by the user.
-If UpdateHostKeys is set to ask, then the user is asked to confirm the modifications to the known_hosts file.
-Confirmation is currently incompatible with ControlPersist, and will be disabled if it is enabled.
+The argument must be yes, no or ask.
+This option allows learning alternate hostkeys for a server and supports graceful key rotation by allowing a server to send replacement public keys before old ones are removed.

 Presently, only secshd from OpenSSH 6.8 and greater support the hostkeys@openssh.com protocol extension used to inform the client of all the server's hostkeys.